ShijunZhangMath/MMNN/README.md

 This is the github repo for the paper "Structured and Balanced Multi-component and Multi-layer Neural Networks".

 In this work, we design a balanced multi-component and multi-layer neural network (MMNN) structure to approximate functions with complex features with both accuracy and efficiency in terms of degrees of freedom and computation cost.
 The key idea is based on a multi-layer smooth decomposition each component of which can be approximated effectively by a single-layer network.
-Using balanced structures in the network reduces the need for large degrees of freedom compared to fully connected networks and makes the optimization/learning process more efficient.
+Using balanced structures in the network reduces the need for large degrees of freedom compared to fully connected networks (FCNNs) and makes the optimization/learning process more efficient.
 Extensive numerical experiments are presented to illustrate the effectiveness of MMNNs in approximating high oscillatory functions and its automatic adaptivity in capturing localized features.

 ## Architecture of MMNNs